andychuong/ai_energy_plan_recommendation/README.md

-# AI Energy Plan Recommendation Agent
+# SparkSave 💡

+**Smart energy plan recommendations that save you money**

-An intelligent solution to assist customers in deregulated energy markets by analyzing usage patterns, preferences, and existing energy plans to recommend the top three optimal energy plans.
+SparkSave is an intelligent solution that helps customers find the best energy plans by analyzing usage patterns, preferences, and available options to recommend personalized plans that maximize savings.

 ## Technology Stack